Trojan Clothing: men's Ska, Reggae & Mod shirts, polos, knits, t-shirts and more.

 Trojan Records story took its last twist in the Summer of 2007 when Universal Music Group took over the company.
 This meant that Trojan and Island, the imprint of Jamaican music, were brought back together under one roof after 39 years.
 Universal maintained the company for the following 7 years, providing many acclaimed collections and reviving the much-missed Trojan Appreciation Society, before selling to BMG, a subsidiary of one of Europe’s biggest media companies, Bertelsmann.

-In 2014 they launched a clothing brand which features polo's, cycling tops, harringtons, track tops, shirts and also parka's.
+In 2014 Trojan launched a clothing collection which features polos, cycling tops, harringtons, track tops, shirts and more.
 The history is clearly portrayed in the pieces, with influences from the 60s and Mod style as well as skinhead.